stratdev3/SimpleW/documentation/simplew/docs/addons/service-filebrowser.md

 The queue performs create, rename, move, delete, and upload finalization operations sequentially.
 Queue and upload-session state are held in memory and do not survive a process restart.

 Deleting an entry does not erase it immediately.
-The module moves it to `TrashPath` using a unique timestamped name.
-FileBrowser does not expose an API to empty or restore the trash; retention and cleanup of that directory remain application responsibilities.
+The module moves it into a uniquely named container below `TrashPath` and records its original relative path so it can be restored after a process restart.
+The bundled UI can list, restore, permanently delete, or empty these entries.
+Items created by older FileBrowser versions remain visible; because their original path was not recorded, the UI asks for a new destination when restoring them.

 ## HTTP API